mpocta30/smartThermometer/README.md

 6. After reboot in the next step check IP address with ifconfig

-## Installing mongodb on to RaspberryPi
+## Installing MongoDB on to RaspberryPi
 Type the following commands in to the terminal on your RaspberryPi:
 1. `apt-get update`
 2. `apt-get upgrade`